src-d/blog/content/post/review-building-static-analysis-tools.md

 > 2) **patches that were based on NATURALIZE suggestions have been incorporated** into 5 of the most popular
 > open source Java projects on GitHub — of the 18 patches that we submitted, 14 were accepted

-However for an organization it has a huge disadvantage — it’s laborious and hard to scale.
+However for an organization, it has a huge disadvantage — it’s laborious and hard to scale.
 If conducted without a proper care, results will not only be ignored by developers but can also contribute to an overall issue-tracker value depreciation of the project.

-Despite that, one can see this approach been used by companies in this field i.e [American Software Safety Reliability Company](http://www.assrc.us), Atlanta-based enterprise that seems to have deep roots in software verifications and is somehow [supported by DARPA](http://www.qbitlogic.com/darpa-bigcode/), to achieve the same — test some of their products like [https://www.mycode.ai](https://www.mycode.ai/) solution, that is planned to deploy across all of the U.S. Department of Defense software development divisions, i.e on
+Despite that, one can see this approach been used by companies in this field e.g.
+[American Software Safety Reliability Company](http://www.assrc.us), an Atlanta-based enterprise that seems to have deep roots in software verifications and is somehow [supported by DARPA](http://www.qbitlogic.com/darpa-bigcode/), to achieve the same — test some of their products like [https://www.mycode.ai](https://www.mycode.ai/) solution, that is planned to deploy across all of the U.S. Department of Defense software development divisions, i.e on